Table of Contents

 Did the SEC Restore the Public’s Confidence?

-As a result of various legislations, the SEC was created, and it has taken multiple measures to increase market integrity, protect investors, and reduce investment fraud.
 Whether the SEC has succeeded in restoring public faith in the security market is subjective, but recent decades have seen the enforcement of different laws and rules to establish a more transparent and safe investing ecosystem.
 Moreover, the enforcement of these laws has brought massive progress over the decades.

-What are Blue Sky Laws?
+What Are Blue Sky Laws?

 Blue Sky laws are state-level laws to protect investors against securities fraud.
 The laws generally regulate the issuance of securities within a state, including financial services professionals within that state.
 Most Blue Sky laws also give individual investors the right to bring a cause of action if they are victims of securities fraud.
 These laws vary from state to state, but the intention behind them remains the same: to protect the investors by ensuring that they are not in the dark as far as the security product is concerned.
-However, before investing their capital, investors should be given enough information about the securities of interest.
-Even though Blue Sky laws exist, it is important to remember that their past failure led to the creation of the SEC, the federal agency that protects investors.

-How the SEC Operates
+How Does the SEC Operate?

-What are Self-Regulatory Organizations?
+What Are Self-Regulatory Organizations?

-Self-Regulatory Organizations (SROs) are non-governmental agencies established by the SEC to regulate professional groups in the industry, e.g., groups of stock brokers, broker-dealers, etc. To ensure professionalism, equality, and proper ethics in the industries in which these SROs are created, the SEC oversees their operations, rules, and regulations.
+To ensure professionalism, equality, and proper ethics in the industries in which these SROs are created, the SEC oversees their operations, rules, and regulations.
 Examples of different SROs in the United States.

 - Financial Industry Regulatory Authority, Inc. (FINRA)